matwilso/matwilso.github.io/_posts/gpt-sim.md

 Then it learns basic text patterns (paragraphs, dialogue), so it can predict the next word.
 Then it learns [emotional sentiment](https://openai.com/blog/unsupervised-sentiment-neuron/), [amateur chess playing](https://twitter.com/TomChivers/status/1214488063310741504), [arithmetic](https://twitter.com/gwern/status/1277244260186763265), [...](https://twitter.com/xuenay/status/1283312640199196673) all to better predict the next word.

-video-GPT-X would be able to learn super accurate physics because this is what would help it better predict the next video frame.
+Video-GPT-X would be able to learn super accurate physics because this is what would help it better predict the next video frame.
 With enough data, and especially with inductive biases sprinkled in, a super high-fidelity simulation seems possible.
 And you maybe only have to do well enough to bootstrap to something on the order of narrow household robots (dish washing + laundry).